 Never devalue your time, it’s the one thing you can’t get back in life.
-To assure you’re working with serious businesses, you could also discuss consultation fees for your expertise to assure the project runs as efficiently as possible.
-It’s also important to keep in mind that the same about of time and skills goes into working on a project for free as for a paid gig because the quality is important in both cases.
+To assure you’re working with serious businesses, you could discuss consultation fees for your expertise to assure the project runs as efficiently as possible.
+It’s important to consider that working on a project for free requires the same amount of time and skills as a paid gig because the quality matters in both cases.

 I can take hardship.
 I can sleep on the cold floor anytime.
 I can also sleep on a feather bed.